-Belgian Linen Canvas, grown from the flax produced in Belgian and the Netherlands, is still considered to be the superior choice for Professional Artists who want to work on a specific textured cloth.
+Belgian Linen Canvas, grown from the flax produced in Belgium and the Netherlands, is still considered to be the superior choice for Artists who want to work on a specific textured cloth.

 Machine coated a number of times with either oil or universal primer, or glue sizing, very specific methodologies are employed to obtain a uniform surface.
-For an oil canvas, zinc white is used as the primer, bound with linseed oil.
-After drying a coating of titanium white is given.
+For an oil canvas, zinc white bound with linseed oil is used as the primer.
+A coat of titanium white is applied after drying.
 With acrylic or universal linen, two coats of titanium white are applied with an acrylic binder.

-As with Cotton Duck, being a natural fibre, the linen fibres can respond to changes in humidity, swelling in humid weather and shrinking in dry weather.
+As with Cotton Duck, the natural linen fibres can respond to changes in humidity, swelling in humid weather and shrinking in dry weather.
 The stretcher frame therefore needs be keyed with suitable wedges in the expansion corners and cross-bar struts.
+That been said, the warp and weft threads are equal in weight and strength, making it less susceptible to expansion and contraction.
+Linens do retain their natural oils, and this helps preserve fabric flexibility over time.

-- H4 – oil primed jute.
-Very rough texture.
+- nr.
+H4 – oil primed jute (not a linen).
+Very course weave.

 - The Artist’s Handbook of Materials and Techniques.
 Fifth edition.
 Ralph Meyer